rdo-adan/Metadoon-Beta/Readme.md

 ## *🚀 Installation & Usage*

-Metadoon operates entirely locally using **Docker**.
-This ensures that all dependencies (R, Python, VSEARCH) work perfectly on your machine without complex manual installation.
+Metadoon could operates entirely locally or using **Docker**.

 ### 📋 1.
 Prerequisites

-Before running Metadoon, you must have **Docker** installed and running:
+For running using the shortcuts (.sh - for Linux, .bat for windows).

 * **Windows Users:** Install [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/).
     * *Note:* Ensure "Use WSL 2 based engine" is checked in Docker settings.